exercism/python/concepts/binary-octal-hexadecimal/about.md

 <class 'int'>
 ```

-Binary in python is a subset of integers, therefore it will act like an integer.
+Binary in Python is just a different way of writing an integer and so the binary representation **is an integer** for all mathematical operations.

-If you have a number which is not in the binary system, it will raise a `SyntaxError`.
+If you write a number with a `0b` prefix that is not in the binary system, it will raise a `SyntaxError`.

 ```python
 Traceback (most recent call last):